molovo/Tile/README.md

 Tile
 ====

-A content managment system that makes updating a tile portfolio easy.
+A content managment system that makes creating and updating a tile portfolio easy.